bcnmy/userop-compression-l2/README.md

 4. **Precision Reduction in Gas Limits**: Fields like gas limits, which can tolerate slight imprecision, are compressed by reducing their precision.
 Note this this is lossy compression, but this fine (with a certain range) for fields like callGasLimit and verificationGasLimit since unused gas is returned to the payer (atleast as of EPv0.6)

-5. **Remove redundant information such as handleOps selector from calldata**: We simply send the calldata to the Middleware's fallback function, which saves us 4 bytes of calldata per transaction.
+5. **Remove redundant information such as handleOps selector from calldata**: We simply send the calldata to the CompressionMiddleware's fallback function, which saves us 4 bytes of calldata per transaction.

 ### Application in the Provided Code

 In the provided Solidity code:

-### Middleware Contract Compression Techniques
+### CompressionMiddleware Contract Compression Techniques

 1. **Sender Address Compression**:
     - Technique: Reduced Precision Representation.